 If you’re looking to effectively engage with your audience as a food brand, then an ability to write about food in an exciting way to take readers on a journey through flavour and texture is a must.

-The very best food writer shares their passion for the subject with an enthusiasm driven by an insatiable appetite for culinary knowledge and experiences.
-This introductory masterclass to the craft will provide you with the basic tools you’ll need to express your own passion for food and produce compelling copy that will connect with your readers and inspire them to follow in your footsteps to seek out new food experiences for themselves.
+Learn how to understand the basic tools you’ll need to express your passion for food and produce compelling copy that will connect with your readers.
+Inspire them to follow in your footsteps to seek out new food experiences for themselves.

 By the end of the masterclass, you will know:

-- How the critical appreciation of the best food writers will help you to avoid the clichés of food writing and ensure your work is fresh, original and engaging.
+How the critical appreciation of the best food writers will help you to avoid the clichés of food writing

 What constitutes good food writing

 How to identify it, as well as how to craft and structure a piece of food writing

 How networking in the food and drink community can help inspire your writing

 How to bring food and drink-related experiences to life for your readers